emmatey/day-sheet-maker/README.md

 *A daysheet featuring the ESH table.*

 The “ESH constant” is configurable by the user and can be changed for every hour.
-It is meant to represent time allotted for all activities that aren’t shopping.
+The "ESH constant" is meant to represent time allotted for all activities that aren’t shopping.
 This could be the non-shopper role, it could be breaks, it could be the time that people take to set up between trips.
-The default settings were arrived at after surveying multiple people in the online fulfillment department and getting their opinions.
+The default settings were arrived at after surveying multiple people in the online fulfillment department and getting their opinions, but they will vary based on department size.
+A smaller staff needs to allot less time for breaks, and has fewer ~~expeditors~~ *facilitators* at any given time too, so feel free to experiment!
 ESH can also be disabled entirely in favor of the time blocks system, or the “Daily Notes”.

 ![The menu to edit ESH constant.](https://raw.githubusercontent.com/emmatey/day-sheet-maker/refs/heads/react-ui/assets/readmeImages/eshEditMenu.png)